Herbert Freudenberger

 Herbert J. Freüdenberger (1926-1999) was a German-born American psychologist.
 Though Freudenberger had many jobs during his life, including practitioner, editor, theoretician, and author, his most significant contribution is in the understanding and treatment of stress, chronic fatigue and substance abuse.

 Freudenberger was one of the first to describe the symptoms of exhaustion professionally and perform a comprehensive study of "burnout".
-In 1980, he published a book dealing with chronic fatigue, which became a standard reference for the phenomenon.
+In 1980, he published, with co-author Geraldine Richelson, Burn Out: The High Cost of High Achievement.
+What it is and how to survive it, a book dealing with chronic fatigue, which became a standard reference for the phenomenon.
 Freudenberger was awarded the American Psychological Foundation Gold Medal Award for Life Achievement in the Practice of Psychology in 1999.

 Early life

 Freudenberger was born on November 26, 1926, in Frankfurt, Germany, to a middle-class Jewish-German family.
 His father was a cattle dealer, while his mother had three jobs: bookkeeper, housekeeper, and business partner.

 During 1933, Hitler acquired power in Germany.
 Freudenberger's family was threatened with persecution by the Nazis.
 After the beating of Freudenberger's grandmother and the death of his grandfather, he fled to the United States, with his parents' approval and a false passport.
 Traveling alone through multiple cities and countries, Freudenberger arrived in New York, where he cared for himself until a relative gave him shelter.
 Once he had settled in New York, Freudenberger quickly learned English, and graduated from a junior high school with honors.
 When his parents finally came to the US, Freudenberger began work as a tool and die maker's apprentice to assist them, instead of beginning high school.